connorsoohoo/rl-environment-for-training-ml-researchers/README.md

 **To mitigate instances of 3, we have a few fallback checks in the event that the model forgets to invoke the `submit_answer` tool, specifically to check the current run's output directory to see if an optimized file does exist.
 This keeps all failures task related (optimizing a piece of ML training code instead of failing to follow the submit_answer instructions), but this does potentially indicate that these models do not follow instructions to a T as well as they should.**

 4. Agent spins its wheels and doesn't take within 15 steps to get to the proper answer with the improved speedup factor.
+Note that this also sometimes means that it just doesn't submit an answer and outputs nothing, which also indicates that the model is spinning its wheels trying to converge to the right answer within 15 steps.

 5. Optimized python file doesn't actually run to completion.
 For example, simple runtime errors due to using different versions of pytorch.
 Only happens in rare cases, less than 1 in 10 times.
+But again, this indicates that a model has not yet converged to an optimal solution.

 6. [IMPORTANT] Doesn't get to full optimization.
 Specifically in Line 81-101 of `slow_ml_training_complex.py`: Replace O(n²) normalization here:
 ```python